 We develop CDI using an open mailing list.
-You don’t have to be an official member of the expert group to be part of the CDI community.
+You don’t have to be an official member of the specification project to be part of the CDI community.
 We take into account all input from any member of the list

-In addition to the mailing lists, we use JIRA to track issues https://issues.jboss.org/browse/CDI.
-If you want to register an error in the specification (JIRA calls this a Bug), request a clarification (JIRA calls this a Clarification) or request a new feature (JIRA calls this a Feature Request), please create an issue.
+In addition to the mailing lists, we use GitHub to track issues https://github.com/eclipse-ee4j/cdi/issues.
+If you want to register an error in the specification (use the label spec-bug), request a clarification (use the label spec-clarification) or request a new feature (use the label spec-feature), please create an issue.

-When you create an issue please set the Affects Version to 1.0 and do not set a Fix Version.
-The CDI specification lead (Pete Muir) will check the issue, and either request clarification if the report is not clear, or raise it with the EG to discuss whether it should be fixed for 1.1.
+The CDI specification project lead (Antoine Sabot-Durand) will check the issue, and either request clarification if the report is not clear, or raise it with the specification project to discuss whether it should be fixed for 4.0.

-The current draft of the specification is available on github at http://github.com/cdi-spec/cdi - you are welcome to clone this repository, and create patches and submit pull requests if you wish.
-It is the duty of the specification lead to ensure that the specification is consistent and well written, so expect some backwards and forwards before your patch is accepted!
+The current draft of the specification is available on github at https://github.com/eclipse-ee4j/cdi/tree/master/spec - you are welcome to clone this repository, and create patches and submit pull requests if you wish.
+It is the duty of the specification project to ensure that the specification is consistent and well written, so expect some backwards and forwards before your patch is accepted!

 Having crafted your changes, please push them to your fork on github, and then create a pull request.
-This creates an easy forum in which the EG can review your changes.
+This creates an easy forum in which the specification project can review your changes.

-We hope the EG can be a friendly and informal place to work, and as such we have laid out a few guidelines which it will help if you follow.
+We hope the specification project can be a friendly and informal place to work, and as such we have laid out a few guidelines which it will help if you follow.

-Please try keep the EG a pleasant place - there is no need for rants, swearing or personal comments - these cannot help the specification in anyway.
+Please try keep the specification project a pleasant place - there is no need for rants, swearing or personal comments - these cannot help the specification in anyway.
 If you want to make an argument, back it up with concrete statements and examples.

 We try to reach a consensus decision on all issues.
-If we can’t reach a consensus, we use polls to see what the wider community things.
-For issues on which a consensus still cannot be reached, and require a vote, we take the EG list from the JCP as the voting group.
-So far, whilst developing CDI 1.1, we only had to vote on one issue.
+If we can’t reach a consensus, we use polls to see what the wider community thinks.
+For issues on which a consensus still cannot be reached, and require a vote, we take a vote on the development list using the specification project committers as the voting group.
+Votes are rare, for example during CDI 1.1, we only had to vote on one issue.

-For minor issues where there is obvious fix and no one from the EG has commented, a pull request will be created and once reviewed by the spec lead, merged into master.
+For minor issues where there is obvious fix and no one from the EG has commented, a pull request will be created and once reviewed by the project lead, merged into master.

-For minor issues where there is discussion about how to fix, and for all major issues, a pull requests created when it appears that a consensus has been reached in the EG. Normally, the pull request will not be merged for at least 2 weeks, giving the EG time to review.
-If issues are raised by the EG then these will be addressed and the 2 week period restarted.
+For minor issues where there is discussion about how to fix, and for all major issues, a pull requests created when it appears that a consensus has been reached in the specification project.
+Normally, the pull request will not be merged for at least 2 weeks, giving the specification project time to review.
+If issues are raised by the specification project committers then these will be addressed and the 2 week period restarted.

-If the EG cannot reach consensus, then a simple majority will decide the outcome (as determined by the spec lead).
+If the specification project committers cannot reach consensus, then a simple majority will decide the outcome (as determined by a vote on the dev list).
 A similar 2 week period applies.

 Close to submission deadlines, the 2 week period may be truncated.

-There are a number of issues which have merit (i.e. are addressing a valid problem/use case for CDI) but which have not been identified as a priority by the spec lead.
-If an EG member wishes to see this issue resolved in the spec, then they can sponsor the issue.
+There are a number of issues which have merit (i.e. are addressing a valid problem/use case for CDI) but which have not been identified as a priority by the specification project.
+If an specification project committer wishes to see this issue resolved in the spec, then they can sponsor the issue.
 Practically this means that the sponsor: